 The Environment Protection Act 2017, Regulations and ERS represent the most significant reform to Victoria’s environment protection framework in two generations.

 Legislation applies from 1 July 2021

 The subordinate legislation – the Regulations and ERS – have come into effect with the commencement of the amended Environment Protection Act 2017 on 1 July 2021.

-You are now required to comply with the new environment protection laws.
+You are now required to comply with the environment protection laws.

 Environment Protection Regulations and supporting materials

-The new Regulations support the environmental protection legislation by providing clarity and further detail for duty holders on how to fulfil their obligations.
+The regulations support the environmental protection legislation by providing clarity and further detail for duty holders on how to fulfil their obligations.
 The following documents have been published:

 - Environment Protection Regulations